-Our National Institute for Genealogical Studies courses feature a variety of topics, many relating to our quest for sharpening our transcription skills.
+Our International Institute of Genealogical Studies courses feature a variety of topics, many relating to our quest for sharpening our transcription skills.
 Transcribing historical records reaches beyond the documents themselves.
 Yes, we must learn to read the handwriting of that time period, however, we also must strive to understand the context in which they were created.

 Once you discover these records, you will need to glean the information they contain.
 Our basic course Skills: Transcribing, Abstracting & Extracting is for every family historian, no matter how long you have been researching.
 It examines foundational principles and provides exercises and assignments to understand various records you will encounter in your search.

 The Life of Our Ancestors course challenges students to dig a little deeper to find the stories and details about their ancestors’ lives.
 This may include transcribing old letters, diaries and journals, and abstracting those elements to start fleshing out the bones of your genealogy and to make your family history come alive.

 Our Research: Social History course examines the time period and customs practiced around your ancestors’ families, influencing their beliefs and decisions.
 Only by researching the specifics of their lives, their communities, the world around them, with all of the forces and influences that shaped their environment, can you begin to know who they were.
 There are many sources to study social history.

 Organizing a One-Place Study is another excellent course, which takes a detailed look into a community or region.
 By documenting the lives of the residents and how they interacted together, including their relationships, and then examining them in light of historical events, we gain a clearer picture and perspective of the lives they lived.
 Historical documents may need to be consulted beyond regular genealogical sources.